 A Fusion of Art and Spirituality in Recycled Oil Paintings by Wiesław Sadurski

-Over a decade, I meticulously collected dried oil paint crumbs from his palette, preserving these colorful pieces to give birth to an extraordinary art form.
+Over a decade, I meticulously collected dried oil paint crumbs from my palette, preserving these colorful pieces to give birth to an extraordinary art form.
 Each painting in this series is a testament to innovative recycling, transforming discarded materials into profound art pieces that narrate stories of the human spirit and consciousness.

 Photo Wiesław Sadurski hands full of oil color crumbs